engin100/980/labs/lab-3.md

 ### 6. Field Trip Pt.
 2

-Finally we are ready to record our temperatures as we go outside.
+We are now finally ready to record our temperatures as we go outside.
 Start by opening the Serial plotter:

 ![Serial Plotter](https://docs.arduino.cc/static/007eb89dc4e226a14834d28da2b3f8b6/4ef49/serial-plotter-open.png)